-Human beings have always enjoyed adorning themselves with interesting objects, so jewellery shopping can be a very fun exciting way to spend your time.
-But just like most things in life, you will most always get what you pay for.
-I believe that its important to educate oneself before making these often expensive purchases.
-Even though people have the option to look up information online regarding jewellery education, I have noticed that there is a lot of conflicting information out there.
+Human beings have always enjoyed adorning themselves with interesting objects.
+Just like most things in life you will almost always get what you pay for.
+It's important to educate oneself before making these often expensive purchases.
+These days people have the option to look up information online regarding jewelry education.
+I have noticed that there is a lot of conflicting information out there.

-Since I’m a goldsmith with 27 plus years of experience, I would like to set the record straight.
-I will go through several metal choices and the pros and cons of these choices.
+I’m a goldsmith with 27 plus years of experience.
+I would like to set the record straight with jewelry metal choices.
+I will take you through some of the pros and cons.

-I’m always surprised this is not common knowledge, but all it is is a ratio.
-14 karat simply means that 14 parts out of 24 parts is gold.
+I’m always surprised this is not common knowledge.
+It is just is a simple ratio.
+14 karat means that 14 parts out of 24 parts is gold.
 The remaining 10 parts is an alloy.
-So 18 karat is 18 parts pure gold out of 24 parts , and 24 karat gold is pure gold only.
-Rhodium plating
+18 karat is 18 parts pure gold out of 24 parts.
+24 karat gold is pure gold only.

 Why am I telling you this?